 SSIS is a platform used for importing and exporting data from the relational database.
 As the data moves in and out of the database, it is also called a data movement tool.
 In addition, organizations and companies use SSIS to design and develop ETL processes.

-Moreover, SSIS allows us to extract or use data from heterogeneous sources, such as external databases, Excel sheets, documents, etc. After extracting the required data, we can transform it by sorting, filtering, or merging, and finally, loading the transformed data into its desired place.
+Moreover, SSIS allows us to extract or use data from heterogeneous sources, such as external databases, Excel sheets, documents, and so on.
+After extracting the required data, we can transform it by sorting, filtering, or merging, and finally, loading the transformed data into its desired place.

 SSAS possesses data mining and OLAP features.
 It is globally used by companies and businesses to analyze and drive meaningful insights of data spread across various databases.